Luis Garcia Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 15th-ranked team ERA among all MLB pitching staffs (4.19).
+- The Phillies have the 15th-ranked team ERA across all MLB pitching staffs (4.15).

-- The left-hander last pitched on Saturday against the New York Mets, when he tossed five innings, allowing three earned runs while giving up five hits.
+- The right-hander last appeared on Sunday against the New York Mets, when he threw 5 1/3 innings, allowing five earned runs while giving up nine hits.

-- In three games this season, the 26-year-old has put up a 4.05 ERA and 9.5 strikeouts per nine innings, while giving up a batting average of .220 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.